By: Diane E. Boellstorff, Drew M. Gholson, Monty C. Dozier

 This procedure is based on well disinfection protocols from the Florida Department of Health, Minnesota Department of Health, Virginia Tech Cooperation Extension, Texas A&M Agrilife Extension, and Texas Commission on Environmental Quality.

-Download a printer-friendly version of this publication: How to Disinfect a Water Well with Shock Chlorination
+Download a printer-friendly version of this publication: How to Disinfect a Water Well Through Shock Chlorination

 Do you have a question -or- need to contact an expert?